Killing of Kelly Thomas: Aftermath

 The story of his beating broke shortly before his death.
 An investigation into the beating was undertaken by the Orange County district attorney starting on July 7, 2011, and later the FBI became involved.
 The decision to involve the FBI was praised by the American Civil Liberties Union, which stated that the Orange County district attorney had an "abysmal" record when investigating shootings with police involvement.

-Kelly Thomas was removed from life support and died on July 10, 2011, five days after the beating.
 Initial reports claimed that Thomas had been very combative with officers and two had suffered broken bones.
 Later, the police department confirmed that no officers had suffered any broken bones, and that no one other than Thomas had any significant injuries.
 Department supervisors were criticized for allowing the involved officers to watch the video of the incident before writing their reports.
 In 2020, it was also revealed supervisors had subsequently made changes to these reports.

-On July 18, 2011, a large protest outside the Fullerton Police Department was organized by several people, including the victim's father Ron Thomas.
+On July 18, 2011, a large protest outside the Fullerton Police Department was organized by several people, including the victim's father, Ron Thomas.

 On August 2, 2011, many members of the public spoke out about the beating at the biweekly city council meeting at the Fullerton City Hall.
 Over 70 members of the public spoke to the city council, the vast majority of whom criticized the police.
 Among the speakers was Ron Thomas, the father of Kelly Thomas, as well as Kelly Thomas's stepmother.
 The public comment session lasted for approximately three hours.
 The city attorney emphasized that the city council could not respond to the comments, however following the public comment period discussion was given to provide clarification on the city's policy regarding the mentally ill.
 In addition, Tony Bushala, a local developer and conservative activist, announced plans to recall three members of the city council thought to have responded insufficiently to the beating, which succeeded the following year.

 On August 6, 2011, a large street protest was held outside of the Fullerton City Hall.
 Activists at that protest, which was attended by hundreds of people, called for the release of a surveillance video shot by cameras installed at the bus depot and carried signs with slogans like "Jail All Killer Cops" and "End Police Brutality."